 vii) Outer bark:

 It consists of wood fibre and is the outermost cover or skin of a stream.
-If often show fissures and crack.
+It often shows fissures and cracks.
 It prevents the tree from injuries and weathering action.

 viii) Medullary rays: